Forgiving Yourself: 5 Affirmations that Can Help You

 Remember, it’s better to be proactive than to spend all of your time complaining.

-It’s normal to know people who don’t advance in life because they keep waiting to be forgiven.
+There are many people who don’t move on in life because they keep waiting to be forgiven.
 Is this how it is with you?
 How much do you want to be forgiven?
 Is it really possible?

-The reality is that there are situations in which the only person who can set you free is yourself.
+The reality is that there are situations where the only person who can set you free is yourself.

 You can find yourself in a situation where the other person is far away.
 It could even be that they don’t want to forgive you or they’re gone for good.